-Letters of Intent due: February 17, 2017
+Letters of Intent due: June 29, 2022

-Applicants are requested to submit a one-page letter of intent outlining the area and objectives of the research using the form below.
-Do not send this letter of intent to CPA Canada.
-It will be forwarded by the CAAA office to CPA Canada for comment on the relevance to the accounting profession.
-Feedback to the applicants will be returned through the Chair of the CAAA Research Committee in March.
+Applicants are requested to submit a one- to two-page letter of intent outlining the area(s) and objectives of the research using the form below.
+The letter of intent should also refer to the project’s relevance to the Foresight Initiative.

 Submit a Letter of Intent

-Questions should be directed to Carina Hackett
+Questions should be directed to Louise Laroche

 Terms and conditions of financial support | Writing effective grant proposals